Little-Silver/HS2022-2048/ideas.md

 - right is allowed if top row is full and nothing will be combined
 - before combining the first row, it would be awesome if the second row was full --> if that is possible go left and then go up to fill the first row immediatly again
+- in some edge cases certain rules may be ignored

 Goal: [[biggest number, 2nd biggest, some number, some number],
         [...,...,...,...],